OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 You can connect Excel to other parts of your organization by running scripts in [Power Automate](https://flow.microsoft.com).
 Learn more about [running Office Scripts in Power Automate flows](../../develop/power-automate-integration.md).

 The way to receive or send data from and to Excel is through the `main` function.
 Think of it as the information gateway that allows incoming and outgoing data to be described and used in the script.
-You can receive data from outside the script in the form of `string` data type and return any TypeScript recognized data such as `string`, `number`, `boolean`, or any objects in the form of interfaces you define in the script.
+You can receive data from outside the script using the `string` data type and return any TypeScript-recognized data such as `string`, `number`, `boolean`, or any objects in the form of interfaces you define in the script.

 ![The inputs and outputs of a script](../../images/getting-started-data-in-out.png)